Eray0824/Azure-Data-Engineering-Project/README.md

 ---

-## Step 1: Create an Azure Account
-1. Sign up for an Azure account if you do not already have one.

----

-## Step 2: Create a Databricks Resource
+## Step 1: Create a Databricks Resource
 1. Create a Databricks resource in Azure.
 2. Select the **Standard LTS (Long Term Support)** tier.
 Avoid using ML or other specialized tiers.

 ---

-## Step 3: Set Up a Storage Account
+## Step 2: Set Up a Storage Account
 1. Create a Storage Account and enable **hierarchical namespaces** in the advanced settings.
 2. Navigate to the Storage Account resource:
    - Go to **Data Storage > Containers > + Containers**.